 You could still live in and explore the massive world, but even if you were completely new to the game, it gave you a roadmap of where you needed to go and what you needed to do once you got there.

 This, combined with the name recognition and Blizzard’s reputation as a developer at the time, saw gamers flock to World of Warcraft in droves.
 Even if not everyone stuck with the game, enough of them did that it became a massive success.

 In the wake of World of Warcraft’s release, a huge number of copycat MMORPGs hit the market, their publishers keen to reap those same rewards.
-With a select few have attracted stable fanbases, even if those aren’t as huge as World of Warcraft’s at its peak.
+A select few attracted stable fanbases, but never as huge as World of Warcraft at its peak.

-The other big player is The Elder Scrolls Online, but this is somewhat different since it doesn’t have a monthly fee.
-Bethesda’s franchise is popular enough that it does very well right now, but with a fee it may not.
-That leaves free to play MMORPGs.
+And that leaves us with free-to-play MMORPGs.
 These can be popular, but they’re also far from the hits that World of Warcraft or even Final Fantasy XIV were at launch.